-Anorexia Nervosa is generally defined as an eating disorder characterised by a refusal or inability to maintain adequate body weight (BMI or Body Mass Index – weight [Kgs] divided by height squared [metres] < 17.5), associated with weight loss behaviours, distorted body image, intense fears of fatness and amenorrhea (at least 3 cycles).
-It is traditionally associated with females although increasingly recognized in males (10:1).
+Anorexia Nervosa is characterised by a refusal or inability to maintain minimally normal weight, associated with weight loss behaviours, intense fears of gaining weight or becoming fat, distorted body image, undue influence of weight or body shape on self-evaluation, and/or lack of recognition of the seriousness of current low body weight.
+It is predominantly associated with females but is increasingly being recognised in males (relative prevalence typically estimated at around 10:1).
 The exact incidence remains disputed but is in the region of 1 – 2% of the population.

 Anorexia is classified into 2 types: